 You’ll get much further by being friendly, flexible, and approachable than by being combative or dismissive.
 Many people who call may not be interested in a commission only sales role and some people won’t want to continue the conversation after finding out.

 Wherever possible, schedule your interviews for the same or the following day.
-The longer you wait, the more alternative offers your potential commission sales reps will see – Their interest will wane.
-You’re looking for people who can make a quick decision and follow through on it – That’s a positive trait in the sales field.
+The longer you wait, the more alternative offers your potential commission sales reps will see.
+It is more like that interest will wane.
+You’re looking for people who can make a quick decision and follow through on it—a positive trait in the sales field.